launch-io/launch.io/docs/api/useLaunch.md

 `state` (_Object_): Contains the current application state across all services provided.
 You can access service state via the name of the service along with the associating state property.
 For example, `state.[Service Name].[Service State Property]`.

-`actions` (_Object_): Contains the application action functions across all services provided.
-You can access actions via the name of the service along with the associating action.
-For example, `actions.[Service Name].[Service Action]`.
-These action functions may take a `payload` (_Object_).
+`actions` (_Object_): Contains the application launch actions across all services provided.
+You can access launch actions via the name of the service along with the associating action.
+For example, `actions.[Service Name].[Launch Action]`.
+These actions may take a `payload` (_Object_).

-`launch` (_Function_): Takes the return value from invoking an action function associated with the service action.
+`launch` (_Function_): Takes the return value from invoking a launch action associated with the service action.
 In turn, the service function will fire and this will update state and re-render your React components.
-For example, `launch(actions.[Service Name].[Service Action](payload))`
+For example, `launch(actions.[Service Name].[Launch Action](payload))`

 ### Example